 The Alumni Achievement Award is the highest honor bestowed by the school.
 Honorees may be graduates of school's DVM, MPVM, and graduate academic (MS, PhD) programs, or individuals who have completed internship or residency programs.
-The award is presented during the School of Veterinary Medicine commencement ceremony each June.
+The award is presented during the School of Veterinary Medicine commencement ceremony each May.

 2014 Alumni Achievement Award Recipients

 Corrie Brown, DVM ’81, Ph.D. ’86, Josiah Meigs Distinguished Teaching Professor, College of Veterinary Medicine, University of Georgia

 Brown is honored for her ceaseless dedication to excellence in teaching, veterinary science and control of infectious disease for the health of all.

 As a pathologist, Brown has worked nationally and internationally for more than 25 years, building animal health infrastructure and diagnostics.
 She specifically studies emerging diseases, pathogenesis of disease in food-producing animals and diagnostic infrastructure in developing countries.

 Her work in international food security and bioterrorism is marked by high recognition from the Departments of State, Homeland Security, Agriculture, and Defense, and other intergovernmental groups such as the United Nations Food and Agriculture Organization, as well as the World Health Organization and World Animal Health Organization.